Matthew West: Acting

 West also pursues acting, with occasional appearances in Christian television shows, starting in 2009.
 In 2011, he made his film debut in Gary Wheeler's Christian film The Heart of Christmas co-starring Candace Cameron Bure.
 At the end of 2011 it reached a rating of 7.1 on IMDb after a direct-to-TV release.

 Personal life

 Matthew West currently lives in Nashville with his wife Emily.
 They were married on May 10, 2003, after proposing to her in September 2002.
-They have two daughters.
-The Wests own a dog named Nick.
+They have two daughters, named Luella and Delaney.
+The Wests have two dogs named Nick and Rocky.